 Day 12: Chengdu to Labahe Nature Reserve.

 We will have a short visit to the Chengdu Botanical Garden before driving to Labahe.
-Chengdu Botanical Garden is considered as one of the best city parks for birding due to its big diversity of floras and high forest coverage.
+Chengdu Botanical Garden is considered one of the best city parks for birding due to its big diversity of floras and high forest coverage.
 We can find some urban and special resident birds here, including Vinous-throated Parrotbill, Chinese Bulbul, White-browed Laughingthrush, Red-billed Leiothrix, Japanese White-eye, Chinese Blackbird, Chinese Grosbeak, Collared Finchbill, Long-tailed Shrike, Fork-tailed Sunbird, Hoopoe, etc.

 Followed the exploration, we will complete a fairly long (around 4 hours) journey to Labahe.
 Upon arrival, we will go birding around the hotel to look for some low elevation species, including Red-billed Blue Magpie, White-capped Water Redstart, Plumbeous Water Redstart, Collared Finchbill, Elliot's Laughingthrush; we may encounter our first mammal, the Tibetan Macaque.
 After dinner, we will go out to look for nocturnal creatures such as Masked Palm Civet, Red and White Flying Squirrel, Sambar, etc.